ris58h/WebCalm/README.md

 # WebCalm
 Adds basic support for the JavaScript language: highlighting, navigation, completion, etc.

-WARNING: Install it only if your IDE doesn't already support JavaScript.
-The plugin is still in development so something may not work properly.
+WARNING: The plugin is still in development so something may not work properly.

 Features:
 - Syntax highlighting.